A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 Conclusion: if your WordPress site/blog takes too long to load, your visitors will go.
 You risk losing potential customers, contracts, and money.
 Not to mention one thing you don't always think about at the time: reputation.

 Among the people who encounter loading problems during a transaction, 77% will talk about it around them.

 To find out if your site loads correctly, you can use one of the following 3 tools:

 Then, I can only advise you to use a caching plugin like WP Rocket.
 The latter will simply accelerate your site.

 Finally, take particular care in optimizing your images.
 They are responsible for nearly 50% of the total weight of a web page.
-So if they’re too heavy, I’m not telling you what to do.
+So if they're too heavy, you may want to consider your options, not that I'm telling you what to do.
 The solution?
 The Imagify plugin.

 To go further on the subject of performance, you can read the article How to speed up a WordPress site without breaking the bank on WPMarmite's blog.

 Speed up your website with WP Rocket